CGJennings/se3docs/docs/um-gc-export.md

 ### Printing the component

-Your exported component can also be printed from readme page, just by choosing the **Print** button.
+Your exported component can also be printed from the Readme page, just by choosing the **Print** button.
 The result should print at the correct size, although it may use more pages than Strange Eons would when printing the same file.
-If the printed size is wrong, check for a setting like "Scale", which should be set to 100%.
-You may also want to turn off any header/footer options and adjust margins to fit more content on the page.
+If the printed size is wrong, check for a setting like "Scale" in the browser's print options, which should be set to 100%.
+You may also want to switch to landscape layout, turn off any header/footer options, and adjust margins to fit more content on the page.

 > If images are split over two pages (but smaller than the physical page size), your browser does not correctly support the `page-break-inside` CSS property.
 You will need to update the browser or use a different one.